What are my nutritional needs while I am breastfeeding?

 Breastfeeding offers employers education about the value of supporting breastfeeding.

-Baby explains why breast milk is the only food your baby needs for the first 6 months, and breastfeeding recommended for the first 12 months.
+Baby explains why breast milk is the only food your baby needs for the first 6 months, and breastfeeding recommended for at least the first 12 months, even better 2 years.

 are the Benefits of